Jean Sibelius: Marriage and rise to fame

 For a considerable period, Sibelius worked on an opera, Veneen luominen (The Building of the Boat), again based on the Kalevala.
 To some extent, he had come under the influence of Wagner, but subsequently turned to Liszt's tone poems as a source of compositional inspiration.
 Adapted from material for the opera, which he never completed, his Lemminkäinen Suite consisted of four legends in the form of tone poems.
 They were premiered in Helsinki on 13 April 1896 to a full house.
 In contrast to Merikanto's enthusiasm for the Finnish quality of the work, the critic Karl Flodin found the cor anglais solo in The Swan of Tuonela "stupendously long and boring", although he considered the first legend, Lemminkäinen and the Maidens of the Island, as representing the peak of Sibelius's achievement to date.

 To pay his way, from 1892 Sibelius had taken on teaching assignments at the Music Institute and at Kajanus's conducting school but this left him insufficient time for composing.
 The situation improved considerably when in 1898 he was awarded a substantial annual grant, initially for ten years and later extended for life.
 He was able to complete the music for Adolf Paul's play King Christian II.
 Performed on 24 February 1898, its catchy tunes appealed to the public.
 The scores of four popular pieces from the play were published in Germany and sold well in Finland.
 When the orchestral suite was successfully performed in Helsinki in November 1898, Sibelius commented: "The music sounded excellent and the tempi seem to be right.
 I think this is the first time that I have managed to make something complete."
 The work was also performed in Stockholm and Leipzig.

 In January 1899, Sibelius embarked on his First Symphony at a time when his patriotic feelings were being enhanced by the Russian emperor Nicholas II's attempt to restrict the powers of the Grand Duchy of Finland.
 The symphony was well received when it was premiered in Helsinki on 26 April 1899.
 But the program also premiered the even more compelling, blatantly patriotic Song of the Athenians for boys' and men's choirs.
 The song immediately brought Sibelius the status of a national hero.
-Another patriotic work followed on 4 November in the form of eight tableaux depicting episodes from Finnish history known as the Press Celebration Music.
+Another patriotic work followed on 4 November in the form of eight tableaux depicting episodes from Finnish history known as the Press Celebration Music (sometimes "Days of the Press"; subsequently reworked as Scènes historiques I).
 It had been written in support of the staff of the Päivälehti newspaper, which had been suspended for a period after editorially criticizing Russian rule.
 The last tableau, Finland Awakens, was particularly popular; after minor revisions, it became the well-known Finlandia.